 Instructions

-- In a large bowl dissolve your sea salt in the water, using a spoon to stir.
+- In a large bowl dissolve sea salt in water, using a spoon to stir.

-- Grind up all the dry ingredients (coriander, mustard seeds, peppercorns, bay leaves).
+- Grind up all the spices (coriander, mustard seeds, peppercorns, bay leaves).
 You can use a mortar/pestle, rolling pin or coffee grinder to grind them up.

-- Put in the refrigerator.
-Let them sit for at least 3 days before eating.
+- Close the lid and shake the jar to mix completely.
+Place jars in the refrigerator.
+Let them sit for at least 3 days before opening and eating.
+Store pickled okra in the refrigerator for up to 6-8 weeks.
+Enjoy!

 Leave a Comment